 - Mercedes-Benz Sprinter

 Our firm recommends that American owners be proactive in protecting their legal rights due to the ongoing lawsuits and governmental investigation regarding Mercedes-Benz emissions.
 A class action settlement that is eventually announced and finally approved, intended to be a compromise between Class Counsel and the manufacturer can, unfortunately, fail to meet the needs and expectations of vehicle owners.
 Instead of undoing the harm caused and leaving owners with little benefit, these class action settlements can sometimes be more helpful in limiting the manufacturer’s potential liability (while failing to properly compensate owners).
 Our law firm represents owners of a variety of different vehicles who opted out of their own class action settlements due to concerns about the compensation that was offered.
-Our firm is taking similar action in preparing Super Duty owners facing their own emissions scandal – and for owners of these Mercedes-Benz vehicles in America who want to review their legal options outside of the class action settlement.
+Our firm is taking similar action for owners of these Mercedes-Benz vehicles in America who want to review their legal options outside of the class action settlement.